minimalparts/TheSheepGame/README.md

 * Each player rolls a dice.
 Multiply the roll by 100: this is the player's starting capital.
 * Each player rolls a dice.
 This is the number of sheep already owned by that player (all ewes).

-You must also buy a ram to breed with your sheep.
-The ram costs 100 MEH, and all player can contribute to the cost.
+You must also buy a ram to breed with your ewes.
+The ram costs 100 MEH, and all players can contribute to the cost.
 Put the ram card in the designated slot on the 'commons'.
 You don't have to buy a sheep dog or a shelter at the beginning of the game.
 They can be bought later on when you collectively decide it.

 The game starts in Autumn and lasts as many years as you have decided.
 Once the players have their initial allocation of sheep, turn all remaining sheep face down, or put them in a bag.